VincenzoTheDuck/Ethereal-Tech-Legacy/Ideas.md

 # New planet
 - Name: Crysola
 - Items:
-- <br>
-- Coal
+- Coal (Mined from ground)
-- Iron
+- Iron (Mined from ground)
-- Steel
+- Steel (Refined from iron and coal in blast furnace)
+- Aluminum (Mined)
-- Quartz
+- Quartz (Mined)
-- Silicon
+- Silicon (Refined from quartz in quartz melting chamber)
+- Ruby (Mined and refined from aluminum and oxygen in oxidizer)
+- Liquids:
+- Water (Pumped and extracted from ground with reservoir pump)
+- Ferrocoolant (Refined from steel and water)
+- Oxygen (Produced in oxygen concentrator)